Ways to be a Planet Protector

 At home and in their unit meetings, girls can learn about the environment and become Planet Protectors.
 From our Zero waste interest badge for Brownies and Conscious consumer for Guides, to our Camp skills builders for all sections, there’s something for every girl.

-Here’s five ways that some units are already being Planet Protectors…
+Here’s some ways that some units are already being Planet Protectors…